 DC Voltage and Current Data Loggers:

-For DC applications, there are data loggers specifically designed for taking voltage and current measurements using probes that can be directly connected to the signal source.
-These models typically cost less and are easier to set up, but in turn they offer less flexibility.
+For DC applications, there are data loggers specifically designed to measure voltage and current using probes that can be directly connected to the signal source.
+These models typically cost less and are easier to set up, but in turn, they offer less flexibility.
 If you think that your range of measurements may change in the future, use a data logger with an external transducer which will allow you to change the input range by connecting a different transducer.

 Again, if you need to log other signals in addition to voltage/current, or if you need to monitor a mix of DC and AC voltage/current, you can configure a general-purpose Universal Input Data Logger with appropriate transducers to enable the simultaneous measurement of multiple input signal types.

 DC Voltage Measurements:

 - Attenuators – The simplest method of measuring a DC voltage that is outside the measurement range of the data logger is to use an attenuator.
 This is just a fancy name for a few resistors wired together to divide the incoming voltage to a range compatible with the data logger.
 Two issues to note when using attenuators are the common mode voltage and the potential effects of resistive loading on the measurement accuracy.